This BLOG On 11 Facts About FHA Loans Home Buyers Should Know When Qualifying Was Written By Gustan Cho of Gustan Cho Associates

 - Maximum DTI on conforming loans is 50%

-- Conforming Loans require 4 year waiting period after discharge of Chapter 7
+- Conforming Loans require a 4-year waiting period after the discharge of Chapter 7

 - Three year wait period to qualify for FHA Home Loans after foreclosure, deed in lieu, short sale

-- Conventional Loans mandate a four year waiting period after deed in lieu and/or short sale
+- Conventional Loans mandate a four-year waiting period after a deed in lieu and/or short sale

-- 7 year wait period after standard foreclosure to qualify for conventional loan
+- 7 year wait period after standard foreclosure to qualify for a conventional loan

-- No wait period after Chapter 13 Bankruptcy discharged date
+- No waiting period after Chapter 13 Bankruptcy discharged date

 - Conforming Loans require two years after Chapter 7 Bankruptcy discharged date

-- No wait period after Chapter 13 Bankruptcy discharged date as long as borrowers have been timely on all of their payments in past 12 months
+- No waiting period after Chapter 13 Bankruptcy discharged date as long as borrowers have been timely on all of their payments in the past 12 months

 - Conventional Loans require 4 year waiting period after Chapter 13 dismissal date

-- Borrowers with high student loan balances can get a fully amortized monthly payment over extended term (25 years) in writing by student loan provider
+- Borrowers with high student loan balances can get a fully amortized monthly payment over the extended term (25 years) in writing by the student loan provider

 - This figure normally turns out to be around 0.50%